Preparing for WWU

 Freshmen/Running Start Students Beginning Fall, Winter, or Spring Quarter: All new Freshmen/Running Start students are REQUIRED to attend an Advising & Orientation program.
 Students will sign up to attend a session prior to their first day of classes and complete their orientation, academic advising, and class registration process at the time of their program.
 Please visit the New Student Services/Family Outreach's Freshmen webpage to learn more about Advising & Orientation programs specific to the quarter you are beginning at Western!

-Transfer and Post-baccalaureate Students Beginning Fall Quarter: If you are new transfer or post-bacc student beginning in Fall Quarter, it is strongly recommended you attend the Transitions Advising & Orientation program during the summer (usually in late July).
+Transfer and Post-baccalaureate Students Beginning Fall Quarter: If you are a new transfer or post-bacc student beginning in Fall Quarter, it is strongly recommended you attend the Transitions Advising & Orientation program during the summer (usually in late July).
 Students attending Transitions are able to register for their Fall Quarter classes at the time of the program.

 Students who do not attend Transitions must wait until Phase II of Fall Quarter registration (typically late August; see the Important Dates & Deadlines at Registrar’s website for specific phase dates) to complete their class registration process.
 Exact registration times are scheduled in descending-credit order.
 To determine your exact registration time, first you must know the total number of accepted transfer credits you have or will have by the start of registration.
 Then visit the Registration Schedule website to find your exact time.